 May contain errors — check source documents for definitive information.

-The bill would require the UK government to mainstream gender considerations across foreign policy, defence and related work, and to promote women’s rights and participation in peace processes and delegations.
-It would mandate annual reporting on progress of the national action plan on women, peace and security and extend survivor‑centred support and training, with duties applying across the four nations and in international organisations the UK joins.
+This bill would require the UK Government to mainstream gender considerations across foreign policy, defence and related work, and to promote women’s rights and participation in peace talks and diplomatic delegations.
+It would mandate annual reporting on progress under the national action plan on women, peace and security, including efforts to prevent and respond to sexual violence in conflict, and would fund survivor‑centred support and local women’s peacebuilding organisations.
+If enacted, it would apply UK‑wide and come into force on enactment, with the aim of stronger international collaboration on these issues.

 Generated 21 February 2026